oxid-eshop-gpl/oxvm_base/README.rst

 By default, PHP 7.1 version is installed.

-If some other PHP version is needed, it can be specified in ``personal.yml`` before building the machine.
+If some other PHP version is needed, it can be specified in ``personal.yml`` **before** building the machine (changing the php version via vagrant provision is not supported).

 .. code:: yaml